 Coronet buttons were marketed as ‘Buttons of the Moment’ and also ‘Artistic Accessories’.
 I have not found any information about who made these buttons but it may have been General Plastics before they adopted the brand name of Beauclaire in 1951.
 (See example of buttons at the end of this page).

-Robyn Greenwell (Button Broker) started my collection of these plastic and metal Disney buttons (below).
+Robyn G. (Button Broker) started my collection of these plastic and metal Disney buttons (below).
 She has seen a complete card of metal Disney’s with the Coronet logo.
-We don’t know whether the plastic Disney buttons were Coronet also, but they do originate from Australia and are considered hard to get buttons by collectors of novelty buttons in America.
+Presumably the plastic Disney’s are Coronet made as well; they are described as Australian buttons by American collectors.
+(N.B. the Pluto button on top was made in America.)

-Notice that the metal buttons are further mounted in a plastic surround to make a more fancy button (the white Donalds).
-The Donalds also show variation in the painted finish, as one has an orange bill whilst the other has orange.
+Notice that some metal buttons are further mounted in a plastic surround to make a more fancy button (the white Donald Ducks).
+The Donalds also show variation in the painted finish, as one has an orange bill whilst the others have orange.
 This kind of variation is due to the painting being done by hand.
 The variation in amount of detailing, as well and the changing type of plastic indicates that these buttons were made over a period of time.
-Hand painTing was labour intensive, and therefore became to expensive.
+Hand painting was labour intensive, and therefore became too expensive.